DiscoverNewscast

 Description

-Newscast picks the brains of BBC News experts so you're ready if someone picks yours, covering the latest developments in politics in Westminster and beyond.
+Newscast picks the brains of BBC News experts so you're ready if someone picks yours, covering the latest news, developments in politics in Westminster and beyond.

 You can now listen to Newscast on a smart speaker.
 If you want to listen, just say "Ask BBC Sounds to play Newscast”.
 It works on most smart speakers.